sunjh22/CNVPipe/README.md

 which will then be used to calculate coverage of samples in these bins.

 ### 06.2. cnvpytor

+Do not require normal sample and reference genome and do not exclude low-map region.
+This method solely depends on comparing read depth between adjacent region (?) and regions with similar GC content.
+Call germline CNV sample by sample.

 Include one rule with four commands:
 - `rd` for extracting reads from sample bam file;